manikandanmuthuvs/parking_lot/README.md

 Followed these practices while developing this app,

+•	Encapsulation
+•	Single responsibility
-information hiding / encapsulation single responsibility separation of concerns
+•	Separation of concerns
-KISS (Keep it simple (and) stupid.)
+•	KISS (Keep it simple (and) stupid.)
-DRY (Don't repeat yourself.)
+•	DRY (Don't repeat yourself.)
-"Tell!
+•	"Tell!
 Don't ask."
-Law of demeter ("Don't talk to strangers!")
+•	Law of demeter ("Don't talk to strangers!")

-Enter the the following command in the console of the root directory of the project, To run clean install the ParkingLot app and Run all the unit test, ./bin/setup.sh
+Run the following command in the console of the root directory of the project, To clean install all the dependency packages and run all the unit test, ./bin/setup.sh
 To execute the ParkingLot app,
   ./bin/parking_lot.sh